RG's decision to keep off Bengal campaign over COVID an | Politics

 Union Minister Ravi Shankar Prasad Monday mocked Congress leader Rahul Gandhi for suspending his election rallies in West Bengal amid spurting COVID-19 cases, calling it an ''alibi'' in the face of defeat.

-The Union law and IT minister also attacked the Mamata Banerjee government, calling it an emodiment of ''misrule, corruption and (Muslim) appeasement''.
+The Union law and IT minister also attacked the Mamata Banerjee government, calling it an embodiment of ''misrule, corruption and (Muslim) appeasement''.

 ''It's an alibi as the captain found his ship sinking,'' Prasad told a press conference while referring to Gandhi's decision to stay away from electioneering in West Bengal due to the second wave of the COVID-19.